Finnian of Clonard: Veneration

 Clonard became an important school because of the number of its students who went on to found other monasteries.
-For centuries after his death, the school continued to be renowned as a seat of Scriptural learning, but it suffered at the hands of the Danes, especially in the eleventh century, and two Irishmen, O'Rorke of Breifney and Dermod McMurrough, helped to complete the work which the Northmen had begun.
+For centuries after his death, the school continued to be renowned as a seat of Scriptural learning.
 The relics of Finnian himself were enshrined at Clonard until 887, after which the shrine was destroyed.
+In the eleventh century the school suffered at the hands of the Danes, especially by two Irishmen O'Rorke of Breifney and Dermod McMurrough.
 With the transference by the Norman Bishop of Rochfort, in 1206, of the See of Meath from Clonard to Trim, the glory of the former place departed forever.

 Finnian of Clonard's feast-day is 12 December, which is first attested in a Spanish Martyrology of the 9th century.
 In later years the monastery of Clonard came under the rule of the Uí Néill, and came to share an abbot with either Kildare or Clonmacnoise.